Languages of Romania: German

 German/Romanian signage in Sibiu (known as Hermannstadt in German), home of the Transylvanian Landler.

 There are many different groups of Germans in Romania, the largest of whom have historically been known as the Transylvanian Saxons and the Banat Swabians.
 Germans once constituted a much larger portion of the Romanian population than they do today, though they are still the fourth largest ethno-linguistic group.
 In 1938 there were 780,000, and in 1992 there were 111,301, but the 2002 census reported only 45,129 Germans.
 Since 1989 they have been represented by the Democratic Forum of Germans in Romania, which functions in the German language.

 Russian

 Tulcea County, where most Romanian Lipovans live.

 There are 29,890 Lipovans, ethnically Russian emigrants from the Russian Empire who left because of religious differences with the Russian Orthodox Church, in Romania.
 They mostly speak the Russian language, and most live in Tulcea County.

 Turkic languages

 Turkish

 Turkish speakers make up 0.1% of the population, with a community of some 28,714 speakers.
 The Turkish speaking community is largely a legacy of the Ottoman rule of a large part of Romania.
 They live in the east parts of Romania (Constanța).
+There is also a very small group of Gagauz people, maybe a few hundreds, who still speak the Gagauz language.